SnowflakePowered/librashader/README.md

     * HDR10 support is not part of the shader runtime and is not supported.

 Most, if not all shader presets should work fine on librashader.
 The runtime specific differences should not affect the output, and are more a heads-up for integrating librashader into your project.

+Compatibility issues may arise with framebuffer copies for original history, but I have not found any yet; if it does end up that this results in actual rendering differences I may change the implementation to be more in line with RetroArch's copy implementation.
+However, since the Vulkan runtime already uses `vkCmdCopyImage` it is likely that it will not cause issues.

 ## License
 The core parts of librashader such as the preprocessor, the preset parser,